Decolonisation of Africa: Algeria

 French involvement in Algeria stretched back a century.
 Ferhat Abbas and Messali Hadj's movements marked the period between the two wars, but both sides radicalised after the Second World War.
-In 1945, the Sétif massacre was carried out by the French army.
+In 1945, the Sétif and Guelma massacre was carried out by the French army.
 The Algerian War started in 1954.
-Atrocities characterized both sides, and the number killed became highly controversial estimates that were made for propaganda purposes.
+Atrocities characterised both sides, and the number killed became highly controversial estimates that were made for propaganda purposes.
 Algeria was a three-way conflict due to the large number of "pieds-noirs" (Europeans who had settled there in the 125 years of French rule).
 The political crisis in France caused the collapse of the Fourth Republic, as Charles de Gaulle returned to power in 1958 and finally pulled the French soldiers and settlers out of Algeria by 1962.
 Lasting more than eight years, the estimated death toll typically falls between 300,000 and 400,000 people.
 By 1962, the National Liberation Front was able to negotiate a peace accord with de Gaulle, the Évian Accords in which Europeans would be able to return to their native countries, remain in Algeria as foreigners or take Algerian citizenship.
 Most of the one million Europeans in Algeria poured out of the country.